These Spicy Pork Belly Collard Greens are a perfect Keto, gluten-free, Whole30, and low-carb side dish recipe!

 Spicy Pork Belly Collard Greens

-- 4 ounces cooked pork belly
+- 4 ounces cooked pork belly or tempeh bacon for plant-based

 - 1 bunch collard greens 10 oz / 300g